-Iligan Bucket List: What is Iligan City famous for?
+Iligan Bucket List: Best Places to visit in Iligan City

 Ever heard of the majestic Iligan Waterfalls?
 How about the popular Maria Cristina Falls providing hydroelectric power in the whole Mindanao region?
 All this and more can be unearthed in the 1st class highly urbanized city in Northern Mindanao – Iligan City.